-Employee future benefits include retiring allowances / public service awards paid to employees upon retirements, health and life insurance for retired employees and accumulating non-vesting sick leave.
+Employee future benefits include accumulating non-vesting sick leave, health and life insurance for retired employees, and retiring allowances / public service awards paid to employees upon retirement.
 A liability for employee future benefits has been included in these financial statements.

-The costs and obligations of these employee future benefits are actuarially determined using management's best estimate of the assumptions disclosed in Note 8.
+The costs and obligations of these employee future benefits are actuarially determined using management's best estimate of the assumptions disclosed in Note 9.
 The methods used in this valuation of costs and obligations were selected by the Nova Scotia Department of Finance and Treasury Board.
 These assumptions are in accordance with accepted actuarial practice.

-The Province of Nova Scotia funds the employee's retiring allowances / public service awards, health and life insurance, and accumulating non-vesting sick leave benefits.
+The Province of Nova Scotia funds the employees retiring allowances / public service awards, health and life insurance, and accumulating non-vesting sick leave benefits.
 As a result, a receivable for the same amount has been recorded from the Nova Scotia Department of Finance and Treasury Board and is included in due from governments in these financial statements.